 If you are in the market for life insurance and you want to protect yourself, your family or anyone who is financially dependant on you then you are not alone.
 In 2015 only, 132 million Americans relied on life insurance to protect their financial security.
 However, purchasing Life Insurance can sometimes be both intimidating and confusing due to many options and resulting questions.
 Thus, we created a list of things you need to consider before making your final decision the purchase.

 The Purpose: Why do I buy this?

-The first and one of the things you need to understand is the purpose of your purchase.
+The first thing you need to understand is the purpose of your purchase.
 Are you buying life insurance to protect your family in case of an early death?
 Do you have additional debt that requires you to provide coverage?
 Are you thinking of leaving an inheritance to a charity?
 These are the questions you need to ask yourself before actually buying the product.

 The Market: What is available?